 One of the biggest obstacles for people to overcome when taking off on a long-term, round the world trip is the housing situation, particularly for those who own.
-Some may feel completely tied down, especially those who are underwater on their mortgages.
-But just because you own a home doesn’t mean you are stuck.
+Some may feel completely tied down, but just because you own a home doesn’t mean you are stuck.
 It doesn’t mean you can’t take a long-term trip.
 It just means you’re going to have to work a bit harder and be a bit more creative in your planning.

 The important thing is to explore all your options and get a head start.
 The further from your proposed departure date you begin planning, the better off you will be.

 What to do if you rent

 If you are a renter, your job is a whole lot easier.
 The worst scenario for you is if you’re locked into an agreement that takes you past your departure date.
-If that’s the case, you’re either going to have to put that trip off, pay whatever fee it is for breaking your lease, or work out a deal with your landlord.
+If that’s the case, you’re either going to have to put that trip on hold a bit, pay whatever fee it is for breaking your lease, or work out a deal with your landlord.

 If you know you have plenty of time between when your lease ends and your trip begins, then you only have a few things to do: